Kariuki11/Deep-JavaScript-Understanding/Node Js Deep Understanding/interviewprep1.md

 ---

-# 4. Explain importing and exporting in Node
+# 4. EXPLAIN IMPORTING AND EXPORTING IN NODE

 In Node.js, **importing** and **exporting** just means **sharing code between files**.